Multicolored game pieces on a game board

 Learn How the Higher Education Marketing Industry is Evolving

-OHO Interactive is leading a research study to better understand the staffing resources marketing and communication departments have, to capture the current and future states of higher education marketing teams — including roles, skills, and capabilities.
+OHO is leading a research study to better understand the staffing resources marketing and communication departments have, to capture the current and future states of higher education marketing teams — including roles, skills, and capabilities.
 The full report will be available in early 2023.

 Register now to get access to the report as as soon as it is available.